Tools

 -

 There are other versions of RStudio (an expensive professional edition and a server edition).
 You want the free desktop edition.
-Be sure you get versoin 1.4 (the latest version, as of January 2021).
-Version 1.4 has important new features that previous versions did not have.
+As of January 2026, the latest version is RStudio Desktop version 2025.09.2+418 “Cucumberleaf Sunflower”.

 -